MohamedYehia555/Differential-Robot-STM32F103C8-ROS/README.md

 -Don't use more sourcing current than provided by the board to avoid damge

 - If the code takes more than 128k flash use STM32F4 microcontrollers

+Add ros_lib folder to the Arduino libraries to make Ros libraries and header files work with your code without any compilation issues